AltropInc/alt/doc/script/TypeTime.md

 </pre>

 * **`func tod(tz: string=null): duration`** --
     returns the time of the day, which is the duration elapsed from the last midnight of the time. `tz` gives the time zone identifier used to determine the date boundary.
-If the time zone is not given, the defualt time zone used in the system or set by the application is assumed. <br><pre>
+If the time zone is not given, the default time zone used in the system or set by the application is assumed. <br><pre>
 t :time = 20221031-10:15:45;
 println("Time of the day in t: ", t.tod());
 println("Tokyo's time of the day in t: ", t.tod("Asia/Tokyo"));